lindayi/distdiff/README.md

 **Install DistCompare from Github**
 ```
-install.packages("devtools")  # if you haven't install devtools
+install.packages("devtools")  # if you haven't installed devtools

 library(devtools)